Who are Partners?

-The Private Finance Initiative is a Government programme aimed at bringing investment into council-owned property.
+The Private Finance Initiative was a Government programme aimed at bringing investment into council-owned property.
 It was an alternative to stock transfer and all of the properties stay under the Council's ownership - they do not transfer to a new landlord.
 PFI works like this:

 - A specially-created organisation (in this case Partners) enters into a long-term contract with the Council to improve, manage and maintain the properties.

 - Partners have brought the properties up to an agreed standard, keep them at that standard and provide management and maintenance services during the contract period.

 - Partners are paid a fixed fee for doing this.
 This fee is performance-related, so if Partners don't provide the service or maintain the properties to the agreed standard, we lose money!